herickbrandao/AnotherPHP/README.md

 class baseController
 {
 	/**
-	 * The following line is required in a extended class constructor:
+	 * The following line is required in an extended class constructor:
 	 *    parent::__construct();
 	 */
 	function __construct() {